boylesoftware/x2node-tutorial/README.md

 It's nice that we have a what appears to be fully functioning web-service so quickly, but a closer look reveals some serious problems with our implementation.
 Let go over them one by one and fix them.

 But first, a few words about the endpoint handlers.
 The `handlers.collectionResource()` and `handlers.individualResource()` handler factory methods can take second argument, which is the default handler extension.
 The extension is an object with hooks.
 Each hook&mdash;a function&mdash;plugs into a specific point in the handler's call processing logic and allows extending and/or modifiying it.
+The description of all the different hooks can be found in the [Handler Extensions](https://github.com/boylesoftware/x2node-ws-resources#handler-extensions) section of the `x2node-ws-resources` module manual.

 We recommend keeping each endpoint handler extension in its own file under `lib/handlers` folder in the project.
 For example, in our `server.js` we are going to have:

 ```javascript
 // assemble and run the web-service